 ARC Seminars.
-Students may elect to take studentfacilitated support seminars attached to entry-level courses.
-The Academic Resource Center presents these seminars, which focus on study skills, notetaking, paper and exam preparation, and public speaking.
+Students may elect to take student-facilitated support seminars attached to entry-level courses.
+The Academic Resource Center presents these seminars, which focus on study skills, note-taking, paper and exam preparation, and public speaking.
 Successful upper-division students in the majors lead students enrolled in ARC seminars.

 Directed Study.
 Directed Study allows the exceptional degree-seeking student to work in an area of special academic interest under the direct supervision of a faculty member.
 Students with a minimum of junior standing and a GPA of 3.00 are eligible.
 Directed Study projects may not be taken on a "Credit/No Credit" basis, and the successfully completed project may earn one to four credits.
-A student may take no more than one Directed Study in a given semester, and submit no more than eight Directed Study forms must be submitted to the Registrar by the end of the Drop/Add period.
+A student may take no more than one Directed Study in a given semester, and submit no more than eight Directed Study credits for graduation.
+The submission deadline is the end of the semester prior to the target semester.